SimonBoury/keepitsimplestupid.be/why.md

 ---
 layout: page
-title: why
+title: -why-
-subtitle: my "raison d'etre", why I do what I do
+subtitle: I do what I do
 permalink: /why/
 ---